NotAKidoS/NAK_CVR_Mods/OriginShift/README.md

 ## Known Issues
 - Mod Network is not yet implemented, so Compatibility Mode is required to play with others.
 - Portable Camera drone mode is not yet offset by the world origin shift.
+- Chunk threshold past 15 units will break Voice Chat with remote players in some cases (without Compatibility Mode).
+  - This is because the voice server dictates who can hear who based on distance from each other and the world origin shift messes with that.

 ## Mod Incompatibilities
 - PlayerRagdollMod will freak out when you ragdoll between chunk boundaries.